 The Wisconsin Department of Health Services (DHS) now suspends, rather than terminates eligibility for Medicaid members upon incarceration.
-This process allows individuals entering periods of incarceration to maintain their Medicaid eligibility while still ensuring that Medicaid does not pay for health services during incarceration. suspended status community households that include an incarcerated member, makes the administrative process of reinstating Medicaid coverage easier at release, and may increase access to health care for people returning to the community.
+This process allows individuals entering periods of incarceration to maintain their Medicaid eligibility while still ensuring that Medicaid does not pay for health services during incarceration.
+This suspended status assists community households that include an incarcerated member, makes the administrative process of reinstating Medicaid coverage easier at release, and may increase access to health care for people returning to the community.